gflohr/qgoda/README.md

 ### Suffix Translation

 Asset processing is triggered by the suffixes of the source file.
-The triggers are defined in the variable `processors.suffixes` in the site configuration file `_config.yaml`.
+The triggers are defined in the variable `processors.triggers` in the site configuration file `_config.yaml`.
 Look at this excerpt of the Qgoda default configuration:

     processors:
-        suffixes:
+        triggers:
             md: markdown
             html: html
             htm: html